Microscopic colitis: the overlooked cause of chronic watery diarrhoea

 - Crohn's disease or ulcerative colitis.

-At kirurgen.dk, we ensure that your colonoscopy is performed in a safe and professional environment, so that you receive the fastest and most accurate answers to your concerns.
+At Kirurgen.dk, we ensure that your colonoscopy takes place under safe and professional conditions, so you receive the fastest and most accurate answer regarding your symptoms.

 Treatment and advice

-Once the diagnosis has been made, there are fortunately effective treatment options available:
+Once the diagnosis is made, effective treatment options are fortunately available:

-- Medical treatment: Locally acting adrenal cortex hormone (Budesonide) is often used, which effectively reduces inflammation and stops your diarrhea.
+- Medical treatment: Frequently, locally acting corticosteroids (Budesonide) are used, which effectively dampen the inflammation and stop your diarrhoea.

-- Review of medication: Certain types of medication (e.g., arthritis medication such as ibuprofen or certain types of stomach ulcer medication) can trigger the condition.
-We will advise you on alternatives.
+- Medication review: Certain types of medication (e.g., NSAIDs like Ibuprofen or certain types of acid pump inhibitors) can trigger the condition.
+We advise you on alternatives.

-- Diet: Although diet is not the cause, small adjustments can help calm the intestines during recovery.
+- Diet: Although diet is not the cause, small adjustments can help provide bowel rest during the healing process.

 Scientific references (PubMed format)